prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 > "It is very easy to defeat someone, but it is very hard to win someone." -A.P.J.
 Abdul Kalam

-To win heart of someone is far more harder than to break it.
+To win the heart of someone is far harder than to break it.
 Creation is harder than destruction.
 A small misunderstanding can break relations.
 But it takes consistent & quality efforts to maintain the relationship.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>